rockcrafters/chiselled-jre/README.md

 The points of difference with the Amazon Corretto image are:
  - Corretto deploys busybox as a shell
  - Corretto does not have fontconfig/fonts libraries.
 This causes `java.awt.Font.createFont()` to fail with `java.lang.UnsatisfiedLinkError`.
+Removing font support will bring the chiselled JRE size on par with the Corretto image.
  - No JRE is provided for ARM64, there is only JDK build

 The JRE differences themselves are minimal.
 The chiselled image removes `libawt_xawt.so` and `libsplashscren.so` along with accessibility support.
 Only 'java' executable is left in `jre/bin`.